Crossed (comics)

-Crossed is a comic book written by Garth Ennis and drawn by Jacen Burrows (for the first ten issues), published by Avatar Press.
-Following volumes Crossed: Family Values, Crossed 3D, and Crossed: Psychopath were written by David Lapham.
-A new series, Crossed: Badlands, was written and drawn by rotating creative teams.
-The franchise has also spawned two webcomics: Crossed: Wish You Were Here, which ran from 2012–2014, and Crossed: Dead or Alive, which began syndication in November 2014.
+Crossed is a horror comic book series written by Garth Ennis and drawn by Jacen Burrows and published by Avatar Press.
+The comics explores the aftermath of a global pandemic that turns people into homicidal maniacs with marked by a distinctive cross-shaped facial rash.
+After the series concluded in 2010, the comics was followed with Crossed: Family Values published from 2010 to 2011, Crossed 3D written by David Lapham in 2011, and Crossed: Psychopath also written by Lapham was published from January to December 2011.
+An anthology series, Crossed: Badlands, was written and drawn by rotating creative teams was published from February 2012 to July 2016.
+The franchise has also spawned two webcomics: Crossed: Wish You Were Here, which ran from 2012 to 2014, and Crossed: Dead or Alive, which began syndication in November 2014.

 Publication history

 Crossed is a creator-owned series from writer Garth Ennis and artist Jacen Burrows.
 It began with Crossed #0 on August 27, 2008, and all 10 issues have been released.

 The second series, Crossed: Family Values, is written by David Lapham and drawn by Javier Barreno.
 Ennis described how this unusual situation for a creator-owned property came about: